jbiatek/BSGRulebook/rulebook.md

 2. If there is an appropriate ship in the normal stock, then roll a die and place that ship in the Cylon space area with that number.
     - This die roll **may** be affected by game effects or abilities.
 3. Otherwise, if the stock of appropriate ships is depleted:
-    - Find the highest numbered Cylon space area containing the appropriate ship, and move *all* ships from that space area to the corresponding area on the main board.
+    - Find the highest numbered Cylon space area containing the appropriate ship, and move *all* ships from that Cylon space area to the corresponding area on the main board.
     - If the appropriate ship is not on the Cylon Fleet board at all, no ships move over.
 4. Finally, advance the Cylon pursuit marker one space.
     - If it has reached a space with civilian ships underneath it, the CAG must place the indicated number of civilian ships on the main board.